SteffTek/Gunther-Bot/README.md

 # ![alt text](https://media.discordapp.net/attachments/744511217401331774/806784199990050816/523acefa60235a198c1f910a5fa6d4e9.png?width=64&height=64 "Gunther Image") Gunther Bot
 ## Discord Chatbot with AI

-Please visit [This Repo](https://github.com/SteffTek/Gunther-Voice) for Gunther Voice - A voice chat Client for Gunther
+Please visit [This Repo](https://github.com/SteffTek/Gunther-Voice) for Gunther Voice - A voice chat bot for Gunther.

+Gunther Bot uses *advanced Algorithms™* to deliver a unique Discord Chat experience.
+This bot is __at this stage__ only meant to be deployed to a single Discord Guild.

+You need to train the bot with your own Data or usage of [Chatterbot Corpus Data](https://chatterbot.readthedocs.io/en/stable/corpus.html) to train it yourself.
+An example of training with corpus data can be found at the ```bot.py```.
 ___

 ## Prerequisites